Traditional Irish Name

-One Irish source claims that King Domhnall Mór Ua Briain (d.1194) built the ‘Black Castle’ of Adare and the great hall to the south of the castle.2
+One Irish source claims that Domhnall Mór Ua Briain (king of Limerick/North Munster, c.1168-94) built the ‘Black Castle’ of Adare and the great hall to the south of the castle.2

 There is debate as to whether or not the castle was built on an pre-existing Irish ring-fort.3

 Adare is a baronial castle on the river Maigue; with a keep, an inner and outer court, protected by an outer and inner fosse.

 The castle is in very good condition after undergoing restoration by the OPW.